 The book is yet only available in german:

 The Toxoplasmosis Handbook: A parasite deceives medicine and makes us sick – Detect and treat Toxoplasma gondii

-This book is actually a scientific approach to real live medicine.
+This book is actually a good scientific approach to real live medicine

-In the book UadS presents 15 cases (10 with antibodies, 5 without antibodies) to work out the appearance of the disease.
+In the book Dr. UadS presents 15 cases (10 with antibodies, 5 without antibodies) to work out the clinical features of the disease.

 In his office – he reports – he now has 150 successfully treated cases.

 He also shows about 100 scientific studies to scientifically prove the ideas about toxoplasmosis presented in his book.

 This book is a milestone: science and practice together, plus a lot of actually healed patients.
 Unprecedented!
 Bravo and thank you very much, dear colleague!